-Radiography Equipment Competency Evaluation During each clinical rotation to varying rooms, students are evaluated on their knowledge of each control on all radiographic consoles, equipment, and computer applications utilized in the clinical setting.
+Digital Radiographic Equipment Competency Evaluation, and Computed Radiographic Equipment Competency Evaluation During each clinical rotation to varying rooms, students are evaluated on their knowledge of each control on all radiographic consoles, equipment, and computer applications utilized in the clinical setting.
 Before attempting clinical competency on radiographic examinations, the student must prove competency in equipment manipulation and computer applications.
-When the student feels competent in the knowledge of the room and equipment, the clinical instructor or supervising technologist can be asked to observe them while demonstrating their knowledge of the radiographic consoles, equipment, and computer applications.
-The evaluation will be made using the criteria listed in the Radiography Equipment Competency Evaluation form.
-After successfully demonstrating their knowledge, the student will be given a Radiography Equipment Competency Evaluation form, completed and approved by the clinical instructor or supervising technologist, which signifies that the student is capable of working with the consoles, equipment, and computer applications in the specified room.
+When the student feels competent in the knowledge of the room and equipment, the clinical instructor or supervising technologist can be asked to observe him/her while demonstrating their knowledge of the radiographic consoles, equipment, and computer applications.
+The evaluation will be made using the criteria listed in the Digital Radiographic Equipment Competency Evaluation forms.
+After successfully demonstrating their knowledge, the student will be given a Digital Radiographic Equipment Competency Evaluation or Computed Radiographic Equipment Competency Evaluation form, completed and signed by the clinical instructor or supervising technologist, which signifies that the student is capable of working with the consoles, equipment, and computer applications in the specified room.
 The student may then proceed to attempt competency on clinical examinations using the Clinical Competency Evaluation.